echin6/dsp/05a-python.md

 >>print fast_filter
 >>[65, 90]
 >>
->>Generally speaking, list comprehensions are computationally faster since there are no functional overhead.
+>>Generally speaking, list comprehensions are computationally faster since there are no functions overhead.
 >>
 >>Set and Dictionary comprehensions are demonstrated below:
 >>
 >>Print all even numbers between 0 and 101 (not inclusive)
+>>
 >>s = {x for x in range(1,101) if x % 2 == 0}
 >>print s
 >>